messersc/talks/markdownintro.md

 # Example 1: Writing a paper
 Text is easy to write in markdown.

-Benefits over Word:
+* Benefits over Word
     * version control
         * merging conflicts
     * it's not Word

-Benefits over LaTeX:
+* Benefits over LaTeX
     * easier to write
     * your beautiful .tex is not going to be used anyway
+    * easier collaboration
+    * nicer with version control
 ---

 # Example 2: Presentations

-    * the same point apply, however Powerpoint is superior in same cases
+* the same points apply, however Powerpoint/Keynote is superior in same cases
 * again, you get version control
 * no clicking and dragging
+* no immediate visual feedback
+* placing images can be a $@#%^ in the neck

 ---